2 May 2017 - The microbes on us and around us: We can't see them but can't live without them

 Over the past year we have been involved in several Outreach and Public Engagement events across the West Midlands area, in schools, villages and here on campus.

-This page should give you a sample of the work we do here in the department.
+This page will give you a sample of the work we do here in the department.
 If you have any queries please contact SLS dot Outreach at Warwick dot ac dot uk